 Kristin L. Henningsen

-is Secretary of the Governing Board.
+is Vice Chair of the Governing Board.
 She is Managing Director of the operations division of CornerStone Partners, an Outsourced CIO firm in Charlottesville.
 CornerStone manages about $11 billion in assets for fourteen not-for-profit clients.
 Prior to joining CornerStone, she worked for a large regional accounting firm and an investment banking firm.

 is President of the Tax Ladies and an instructor for PVCC Workforce Services.
 She is a past President of the Charlottesville-Albemarle Junior Chamber of Commerce, State Coordinator of the Virginia Jaycees, Piedmont CASA volunteer, administrator of the Fluvanna Soccer Association, and is active with the Chamber Diversity Council and Women’s Round Table.
 She is a native of Charlottesville and mother of three boys.